-Responsible Party: Select Board and Community Preservation Committee with support from the Housing Partnership and Affordable Housing Trust
+Responsible Party: Board of Selectmen and Community Preservation Committee with support from the Housing Partnership and Affordable Housing Trust

 Background: The Town of Bourne has been effectively administering several programs to assist qualifying residents in accessing homeownership and rental opportunities.
 CPA funding has been particularly important in supporting the following initiatives.